odomobo/slime-mold-wallpaper/docs/documentation.md

 Vert shader uses y to determine if antsIn or antsOut (0 or 1), and then x to determine lookup into the appropriate texture.
 Uses r and g from the ants texture to pass as coords to the frag shader.

+It's important that we use opacity that adjusts for angle.
+If an angle has components x and y, then the longest of those will determine the number of pixels drawn.
+We adjust for that by increasing the opacity.

 ### Render to screen
 render pheremonesOut to screen, with a quad write.
 Use a color mapping to make it look interesting.